5 Hidden Household Plumbing Issues That Can Turn Into Emergencies Overnight

 Ignoring small symptoms can lead to far more expensive outcomes.
 Water damage spreads quickly and affects drywall, insulation, flooring, and electrical systems.
 Persistent moisture can also contribute to mold growth.
 Emergency plumbing repairs are almost always more costly than early intervention.

 Certified plumbers use specialized tools to identify risks behind walls, under floors, or within drain lines.
 Their training helps prevent avoidable emergencies and gives homeowners confidence in the condition of their plumbing system.
+At Brick Street Plumbing & HVAC, our fully insured, certified technicians bring that level of thoroughness to every inspection in Leesburg and the surrounding communities.

 Slow or Inconsistent Drainage